Hasner Law | Workers' Compensation | November 3, 2017

 Not every workplace injury claim is the same, even for serious injuries.
 It might be a mistake to accept what the state workers’ compensation system offers at first.
 You may have grounds for more compensation, depending on your circumstances.
 Making that determination may require that you have competent legal counsel.

 If you suffer an injury at work in Atlanta that leads to an amputation, you should explore your compensation options.
 Take advantage of a free case evaluation to determine if an attorney can help maximize your compensation for your injuries.
-The attorneys at Hasner Law can help.
-You can contact Hasner Law at (678) 888-HURT (4878) or through our online contact form.
+The attorneys at Hasner Law PC can help.